geissdoerfer/shepherd/README.md

  - Configurable, constant voltage power supply for attached sensor nodes
  - Level-translated serial connection to the attached sensor nodes

+For a detailed description see our paper [TODO]

+A *shepherd* instance consists of a group of spatially distributed *shepherd* nodes that are time-synchronized with each other.
+Each *shepherd* node consists of a [BeagleBone](https://beagleboard.org/bone), the *shepherd* cape and a particular choice of capelets according to the user requirements.

+This repository contains the hardware design files for the shepherd cape and the various capelets, the software running on each *shepherd* node as well as the tool to orchestrate a group of *shepherd* nodes connected to a network.

 ## Quickstart